camwebb/taxon-tools/doc/matchnames.md

 string.
 This parsing of names can be generated with the **parsenames** tool.

+Note that each line of both the ‘A’ list and the ‘B’ list must have a code value that is unique in the combined set of A and B code values.

 ## Output file format

 Each line represents a single name from the query list (list